-Algarve is the southernmost region of Portugal (check exact location here).
+Algarve is the southernmost region of Portugal (check the exact location here).

 How to get there?

-There is an international airport in Faro, but the more popular choice for travelers from outside of Europe is Lisbon.
+There is an international airport in Faro, but the more popular choice for travellers from outside of Europe is Lisbon.

 You can find the best deals on airlines tickets at Skyscanner.
 This is the website that I use, trust and recommend.